G Live: Civic Hall

-Guildford Civic Hall was the town's main arts and entertainment venue.
-It closed in January 2004 and was replaced on the same site by the new live entertainment and conference venue, G Live, which opened in September 2011.
+The site was originally home to the Guildford Civic Hall, which was the town's main arts and entertainment venue.
+It closed in January 2004 for the construction of the new live entertainment and conference venue, G Live, which opened in September 2011.
 The new building incorporates 80% of the structural material from its predecessor.
-The venue cost £26m.
+The venue cost £26m and was officially opened by Prince Edward, Duke of Kent on 8 February 2012.